eabboa/SOC-Analysis-Lab/SIEM-Hunting/AI_as_C2_Theoretical_Analysis.md

 - I learned that relying solely on network perimeter defenses (like IP blacklists) is insufficient against modern, tunneled threats.

 - Mapping this out reinforced the necessity of defense-in-depth: specifically, the value of cross-correlating endpoint telemetry (process lineage) with network layer activity (proxy logs) to uncover threats that masquerade as legitimate traffic.

+A little bit of extra on how the "local malware parses" things:

+1) **Pre-staged malware** monitors the AI interface output, parses encoded commands, and calls PowerShell under the Edge process context

+2) AI agent with **OS tool permissions** (Copilot/AutoGPT-style) IPI instructs it to invoke its own legitimate execute_command tool directly, no malware needed

+3) Malicious **browser extension** intercepts AI responses, detects encoded payloads, and spawns PowerShell via native messaging APIs